ZiGi69/ZiGi69/README.md

-- 👋 Hello peeps, I’m philip @ZiGi69
+Hello peeps, I’m philip @ZiGi69
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+I’m interested in coding website e.g frontend web development I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate
-- 📫 How to reach me ...
+How to reach me Email:philipgovernment@gmail.com , Tel. +234 8075320214

 <!---
 ZiGi69/ZiGi69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.